kyma-project/btp-manager/docs/configuration.md

+---
-## Configuration
+title: Configuration
+---

-The btp-manager internal settings can be configured using CLI arguments or `ConfigMap`.
+The BTP Manager internal settings can be configured using CLI arguments or `ConfigMap`.

 To configure them using CLI arguments, follow this example:
 ```